Pantelis Kafes: AEK Athens

 Soon after signing for AEK and continuing his tradition of wearing the number 1, Kafes broke into the first team and was a mainstay in AEK's fight for the championship, but they had to settle for second.
-The following season on 12 January 2008 Kafes scored his first goal for AEK against Veria.
-On 30 March of the same year, Kafes scored against his former club Olympiacos and put AEK 4–0 in front.
+The following season on 12 January 2008, Kafes scored his first goal for AEK against Veria.
+On 30 March of the same year, Kafes scored against his former club, Olympiacos and put AEK 4–0 in front.
 AEK initially finished in first place in the Greek League, but after the court case between Apollon Kalamaria and Olympiacos for the illegal usage of a player (Roman Wallner) in the 1–0 Apollon Kalamaria win earlier in the season, Olympiacos were awarded the 3 points in a court hearing, thus finishing 2 points ahead of AEK Olympiacos.
 In his third season with the "Dikefalos-Aetos", AEK did not live up to their expectations and finished third, Kafes was a key figure in there revival inwich he captained the side on a few occasions.
 On 12 June 2009, Kafes signed a new 3-year deal which will keep him at AEK until 2012.
 He agreed to reduce his wages to help the club's financial difficulties.
 On 11 July 2009, Kafes was given the captain's armband and will be the new captain for the upcoming season.
-On 13 September 2009, Kafes scored his first goal of the 2009–10 season versus Iraklis.
+On 13 September 2009, Kafes scored his first goal of the season against Iraklis.
 Kafes also scored 2 goals against PAS Giannina.
 He has made great appearances throughout the 2009–10 season, with much silent work as a defensive midfielder and some great assists to his teammates.
 On 30 April 2011, Kafes won the 2010–11 Greek Football Cup and scored AEK's third goal in a 3–0 win against Atromitos.
 Kafes scored his first goal in the 2011–12 season against Panionios in a 1–0 home win on 5 February 2012.
 The season was his last with AEK.